James Wilson (footballer, born 1995): Northampton Town

 On 2 July 2024, Wilson signed for League One club Northampton Town on a one-year contract with the option for a further season.
 Wilson's adaptability was seen as a major advantage to manager Jon Brady, who liked to play different formations and systems.
 He made 12 appearances without scoring in the 2024–25 campaign and was not retained by new manager Kevin Nolan.

 International career

 Wilson made one appearance for the England under-16 team, helping England towards a 10th successive Victory Shield title in a 3–0 win against Northern Ireland in March 2011.
 In October 2013, Wilson scored on his England under-19 debut in a 6–1 win against Estonia.
 On 3 September 2015, Wilson scored on his England under-21 debut and only cap in a 1–0 win against the United States.

-Style of play

 "...there aren't stats to record the times a player draws a gasp of appreciation from a crowd with a velvety first touch, a daring Houdini spin away from a defender or reverse pass that only he and the recipient ever saw was on."

 — — The Sentinel reporter Mike Baggaley wrote about Wilson in October 2023.

-Wilson is a hard working and intelligent forward.